shiyanlee/synapse_neurotransmitters/README.md

 gaba=0.95
 acetylcholine=0.97

-## Data format
+## CSVs description

+**Points**
+Hemibrain A:15 synapses from 20 neurons with the highest number of synapses from each classes are picked.
+Hemibrain B:15 synapses from 20 neurons with the highest number of synapses from each classes are picked.
+MANC:50 synapses from 20 neurons are picked.

+**Bounding Boxes (bbox)**
-Bounding boxes (bbox) are small cropped EM focused on the synapse features with sufficient surrounding context.
+Bounding boxes are small cropped EM focused on the synapse features with sufficient surrounding context.
 * MANC: Bboxes are centered on pre-synaptic points and extend 65 pixels in all x,y and z.
 * Hemibrain: Bboxes are centered on pre-synaptic points and extend 15 pixels in all x,y and z.